Skip to main content

 Validate before sending

-• Sending test emails to Gmail, Outlook, and Apple Mail
+• Test emails render in Gmail, Outlook, and Apple Mail

 If your email renders correctly in major clients and unsubscribe works, it is ready to send.